-Carol Cline, author of Potty Training in 3 Days, recommends using one word consistently to discuss the process: a word such as “toilet.”
+Experts recommend using one word consistently to discuss the process: a word such as “toilet.”
 Though there are many euphemisms applicable – john, potty, porcelain throne – using words interchangeably may confuse an autistic child.
 Using the word ‘’potty” may also cause your child to call the toilet the “potty” forever, even as an adult.

-Empower your child to communicate:
+Empower your child to communicate

 Children with limited verbal capabilities face particular challenges in expressing their need to use the toilet.
 The best thing to do is teach them the simplest ways to signal you (or whomever they are with).
 You might try another type of visual aid – a picture of the toilet that you clip to their shirt sleeve or belt, for instance.
-The idea here is for your child to point to the picture when their bladder or bowels are full.
+The idea is for your child to point to the picture when their bladder or bowels are full.
 Each time they cue you successfully, praise them for their good job.
 Praise the crap out of them…literally.

 Autistic children are wonderful gifts who might need a bit more time to grasp the concepts of childhood.
 Thus, be patient – know that accidents definitely happen and, when they do, brush them off as no big deal.
 Because everybody poops…and, sometimes, it’s on the floor.